ydzat/MBSE-8-bit_binary_CPU/README.md

 Theoretically all components can be decomposed by bunch of relays with specific combinations.

+**Notice:** the compinents shown below use 16-bit as data precision and 8-bit is used in our case.

 ### **Logic Gate**
 #### NandGate
 Our task is to connect inputs to output through wires and relays such that when both **a** and **b** inputs are 1, the output is 0.